 5. Payroll Violations

 Even if you are paid fully and on-time, your employer may owe you civil fines if your wage statements have incorrect or incomplete information.
-This would be $50 for the initial violation and $100 for each subsequent one up to $4,000 total.
+In general, this would be $50 for the initial violation and $100 for each subsequent one up to $4,000 total.

-Furthermore, if your employer fails to show you your payroll records within 21 days of your requesting it, you are entitled to a $750 civil fine.4
+Furthermore, if your employer fails to show you your payroll records within 21 days of your requesting them, you are entitled to a $750 civil fine.4

 6. Exempt Workers and Independent Contractors